Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I

-Because the outlines of the two types of components shown in Figure~\ref{Fig.4-17} exhibit line symmetry, these reflected components can be incorporated in the tiling.
-However, the reflected components shown in Figure~\ref{Fig.4-17} are the same as those in the case where only the locations corresponding to the regular hexagons in the components shown in Figure~\ref{Fig.4-17} are replaced by a unit formed by three pairs of pentagons on the posterior side (see Figure~\ref{Fig.A-2}).
+Because the outlines of the two types of components shown in Figure~\ref{Fig.4-17} exhibit line symmetry, their reflected components can be incorporated into the tiling.
+However, the reflected components shown in Figure~\ref{Fig.4-17} are identical to those obtained by replacing only the locations corresponding to regular hexagons in these components with a unit formed by three pairs of pentagons on the posterior side (see Figure~\ref{Fig.A-2}).